One of the most powerful steps in taking control of your finances, growing your money, paying off debt, and owning your future, is facing the truth.

 Personal Capital’s retirement planner also takes into account the money you already have saved for retirement, which is easy since your investment accounts should already be synced.
 From there, the app helps you determine what percentage of likelihood you have of being able to retire when you want.

-While this tool may not be as comprehensive as the advice you would get from a real-life financial advisor, it can help you determine whether you are on track to reach your goals or whether you need some help.
+While this tool may not be as comprehensive as the advice you would get from a real-life financial advisor, Personal Capital can help you determine whether you are on track to reach your goals — or whether you need some help with its free investment review tool.
 Plus, unlike a human advisor, this information is unbiased and free.
 Free, I said!

 Related post: How to get started investing for women